Crossing Over to BSAC

 If you haven't dived for a while or you've only dived in tropical water we'll take you for a try out (in the pool or shallow water) to brush up on your skills and show you anything we do differently.
 If you are a bit rusty then our instructors are there to help you, if not, maybe we'll learn something from you...

-Often divers who join Stingray learned in warmer waters and have little experience of diving in the UK.
+Often divers who join Stingray learned in warmer waters and have little or no experience of diving in the UK.
 If that's the case then we recommend our drysuit course, which will help you get ready for British diving.
 It's short (two lectures, two pool sessions and two dives) and the price includes sea fins and gloves if you don't have them already.

 If you learned on holiday or at a dive school you'll notice a few differences.
 Stingray isn't a dive school, it's a club.
 You pay an annual fee to be part of the club, but once you are in the training is free (only costs like workbooks are passed on) and fees for equipment hire etc. are much more resonable than a shop.
 Our instructors and dive leaders are fully qualified, but they are volunteers.